Combat Your Sedentary Lifestyle Using This 1 Strategy

 Under activity is one of the leading causes of obesity and all of the negative consequences that come with it.

-Doctors and other busy professionals often spend numerous hours behind a computer documenting and going through charts.
+Doctors and other busy professionals aren't immune.
+As a resident physician, it isn't uncommon to spend numerous hours behind a computer documenting and going through patient charts.

 Slows down your metabolism as your body consumes less energy from inactivity,